What is a theft exclusion?

 “Loss or damage that occurs due to looting during a riot or civil commotion or building damage caused by the break-in and entry/exit of burglars.”

-This, at least, provides coverage for ancillary damage that is caused in the process of the theft, if not for the value of the stolen property itself.
+This, at the very least, offers coverage for insurable risks associated with any ancillary damage incurred during the theft, even if it doesn’t encompass the full value of the stolen property itself.

 Make sure you’re working with a qualified broker who can spot these differences, tell you what you need and find the right underwriter who can offer a policy tailored to your needs.